Oriola121/origold/README.md

 ![alt text](/src/assets/homepage.png)

-Welcome to my personal portfolio!
+Welcome to my portfolio!
 This project showcases my front-end development skills and the projects I've worked on.
 Feel free to explore the different sections to learn more about me and my work.

 ## Technologies Used